-EDUC 3123.
-Effective Methods for the Secondary School
+EDUC 3123 Effective Methods for the Secondary School/ Field Experience

 The purposes, parent-school-community relationships, curriculum, and activities of the secondary school.
 Studies in educational tests and measurement are also included.
-Prerequisite: GPA 2.5 and sophomore status.
+Included in this course will be 30 hours of field placement experience and 30 hours of service learning.
+Required of all secondary and P-12 teacher candidates.
+(Replaces practicum EDUC 250).
+Prerequisites: GPA 2.5, sophomore status.
+(Fall)